-Unlike more visible under-represented groups, lesbian, gay, bisexual, transgender, queer, questioning and intersex (LGBTQI) persons cannot be readily identified.
-Likewise, there is no easy method of identifying allies who are supportive of LGBTQI issues.
+Unlike more visible under-represented groups, lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual (LGBTQIA) persons cannot be readily identified.
+Likewise, there is no easy method of identifying allies who are supportive of LGBTQIA issues.
 As one component of UMKC’s LGBTQIA Programs & Services, our Safe Space Training strives to provide a way for understanding and supportive persons within the University community to prominently identify themselves.
 These students, faculty and staff proudly display a “Safe Space” sign on their doors and in their offices to signify their commitment as a resource and open ear.
 There are two campus-wide Safe Space Trainings per semester open to anyone interested.

 Spring 2015 Trainings: